fiberplane/create-honc-app/templates/base-openapi/README.md

 > There is also an [Awesome HONC collection](https://github.com/fiberplane/awesome-honc) with further guides, use cases and examples.

-This template uses a Neon database and [a version of Hono](https://hono.dev/examples/zod-openapi) that can generate an OpenAPI spec from your code.
+This template uses a Neon database, [Hono](https://hono.dev) and [hono-openapi](https://github.com/rhinobase/hono-openapi) that can generate an OpenAPI spec from your code.
 The OpenAPI spec is served from the route `/openapi.json`.
 To explore your API interactively, run `npm run dev` and go to `http://localhost:8787/fp`.

 ### Getting started